Thadaiyara Thaakka

 Thadaiyara Thaakka is a 2012 Indian Tamil-language action thriller film written and directed by Magizh Thirumeni.
 The film stars Arun Vijay and Mamta Mohandas, with Rakul Preet Singh, Maha Gandhi and Vamsi Krishna in supporting roles.
 The title is derived from the devotional song Kanda Shasti Kavasam.
-It was remade in Kannada in 2022 as Raana.

 Thadaiyara Thaakka was released theatrically on 1 June 2012, and received positive critical reviews but underperformed at the box office, which Magizh attributed to the low-key promotions and publicity.
 The film slowly gained praise from viewers after the end of its theatrical run.
 During an interview for Yennai Arindhaal (2015), Arun called it as the best film in his career to that point.

 Plot

 Selva is a self-built man who owns a small travel agency in Chennai, and works hard to achieve something in life.
 He is all set to marry his lover Priya.
 The city is under the grip of dreaded loan shark brothers Maha and Kumar who would go to any extent to wield their clout in the city.
 During a rainy night, Selva comes across a drunk Maha, and within minutes, Maha is killed in mysterious circumstances.
 The blame falls on Selva.
 Kumar and his men want to bump off Selva.
 A perplexed Selva runs for cover.
 He sets out to find the real killer.

 In the past, Maha had abducted Gayathri Ramakrishnan, the only daughter of a wealthy Delhi-based businessman and has been using her solely as his personal slave for 9 months, revolting on the thought that even the richest and most powerful men in the country cannot touch her.
 One rainy night, Gayathri escapes captivity and comes across the intoxicated Maha sitting on the road.
 She uses the chance to exact vengeance and kills him.
 Her helper at home discreetly (but unintentionally) places the murder weapon in Selva's car, so Selva is framed.

 In the present, Selva's two friends are taken captive.
 One of them is killed off brutally by Kumar and the other is set to be killed if Selva does not surrender to Kumar that night.
 Selva's travel agency is also destroyed by Kumar's men, and Priya's family escapes the city to save themselves.
 With his entire life turned around by a crime he did not commit, Selva takes a new avatar as he decides to wage a bloody war with the gangsters where he kills Kumar and the 8 members of his gang.
 To dispose of the bodies, he uses a meat grinder overnight and feeds the flesh to the pigs.
 Though Selva and Priya take care of Gayathri, she discovers that she is pregnant with Maha's child.
 At the same time, Selva and Priya learns of Gayathri's origins from the TV news.
 But Gayathri commits suicide.